Jonny Gomes

 Jonathan Johnson Gomes (/ˈɡoʊmz/; born November 22, 1980) is an American professional baseball coach and former outfielder.
 He is the minor league outfield and baserunning coordinator for the Arizona Diamondbacks of Major League Baseball (MLB).
-He played in MLB for the Tampa Bay Devil Rays/Rays, Cincinnati Reds, Washington Nationals, Oakland Athletics, Boston Red Sox, Atlanta Braves, and Kansas City Royals from 2003 through 2016.
+He played in MLB for the Tampa Bay Devil Rays/Rays, Cincinnati Reds, Washington Nationals, Oakland Athletics, Boston Red Sox, Atlanta Braves, and Kansas City Royals from 2003 through 2015.

-Early years
+Early life

 Gomes was born and raised in Petaluma, California.
 He was an all-league player while attending Casa Grande High School in Petaluma.
 In May 1997, at the age of 16, he was a passenger in a car accident that killed his best friend, Adam Westcott.
 Gomes, who was sitting next to Westcott in the back seat, was only slightly injured.
 Gomes has Westcott's initials tattooed on his right biceps.

 After graduating from high school in 1999, Gomes went to Santa Rosa Junior College, where he hit .127 with 23 strikeouts in 55 plate appearances.
 He improved in his sophomore season, recording a .356 batting average with nine home runs.
 Gomes was then selected in the 18th round of the 2001 MLB Draft by the Tampa Bay Devil Rays.
 While he was in the rookie leagues, he was certified to become a personal trainer.
 His older brother, Joey Gomes, played in the minor and independent baseball leagues from 2002 to 2011.

 Gomes suffered a heart attack on Christmas Eve in 2002, the result of a clogged artery, despite being in playing condition (he reported having 8% body fat at the time).
 He ignored the symptoms for 27 hours, even sleeping through it one night, before going to the hospital after briefly blacking out and ceasing to breathe.
 His doctors said he would not have survived a second night.
 As a result of the heart attack, the Rays' team doctor had to keep nitroglycerin pills on hand in case Gomes suffered a second heart attack.